modelica/newsletter/_2023-03/Claytex_articles.md

 Read the complete article [here]( https://www.claytex.com/tech-blog/resolving-between-multibody-frames/)

-**Claytex Sponsor The 15th International Modelica Conference – 9th to 11th October 2023**
+**Claytex Sponsored The 15th International Modelica Conference – 9th to 11th October 2023**

-We exhibit and present at the 15th International Modelica Conference, organized by the Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University, in collaboration with the Modelica Association.
+We exhibited and presented at the 15th International Modelica Conference, organized by the Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University, in collaboration with the Modelica Association.

 **Paper title:** Race Car Cooling System Model for Real Time use in a Driving Simulator